apivault-labs/local-lead-finder-python/README.md

 ## How it works

 1. Builds a YellowPages search URL from `category` + `location`
-2. Scrapes 1–10 pages in parallel via Thunderbit (handles anti-bot)
+2. Processes the requested pages inside the hosted Actor
 3. Deduplicates by name + phone
 4. For every lead with a website, runs a HEAD/GET probe:
    - Tech-stack pattern matching (12 platforms)